A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: X-ray surface brightness predictions and comparison with observations

 \subsection{The importance of AGN Feedback}

 To investigate the role of AGN feedback in affecting the X-ray surface brightness profile, we computed the prediction of the noAGN model from \citetalias{Zou_2026}.
-Figure~\ref{fig:noagn} compares the predictions of the noAGN model (dashed curves) with those of the Fiducial model (solid curves) against two observational datasets.
+Figure~\ref{fig:noagn} shows the comparison between the noAGN model (dashed curves) and the Fiducial model (solid curves) against two observational datasets.
 In the left panel, when compared with the stacked profile of Milky Way-mass galaxies from \citetalias{Zhang2024a}, the noAGN model underpredicts the X-ray surface brightness by nearly an order of magnitude from a few kiloparsecs out to $\sim 100\,\mathrm{kpc}$.
-In contrast, the right panel shows that, relative to the stacked measurements of \citet{he2026}, the noAGN model is lower than the Fiducial prediction by a factor of $\sim 2$--3 only around $R \sim 30\,\mathrm{kpc}$, while at larger radii ($R \gtrsim 30\,\mathrm{kpc}$) the two models yield comparable surface brightness profiles.
+In contrast, the right panel shows that, over \(R \sim 20\)--\(30\,\mathrm{kpc}\), the noAGN model falls below the Fiducial prediction only by a factor of \(\sim 2\)--3 whereas at larger radii (\(R \gtrsim 30\,\mathrm{kpc}\)) the predictions of the two models are comparable\footnote{Given the observational limitations discussed in \S\ref{subsec:model_result}, our comparison mainly focuses on the region of \(R \gtrsim 20\,\mathrm{kpc}\).}.
+The results clearly indicate that the physical properties of the CGM are regulated by AGN feedback: in the absence of feedback, the model predictions lie systematically below the observational data, especially in the case of the left panel of Fig.~\ref{fig:noagn}, demonstrating that AGN feedback plays a crucial role.

-To understand the physical reason, we show the time-averaged radial profiles of the number density and temperature of the CGM gas for the Fiducial run and the noAGN run in the left and middle panels of Fig. \ref{fig:radial_profile}.
-The AGN feedback suppresses the central gas density by a factor of a few within \(\sim 100\,\mathrm{kpc}\), but increases the temperature by a factor of a few, from below \(10^6\,\mathrm{K}\) to \(10^6\)–\(10^7\,\mathrm{K}\) throughout the galaxy.
-The time-averaged radial entropy profile is correspondingly enhanced: with AGN feedback active, the entropy is higher by nearly two orders of magnitude at essentially all radii compared to runs where AGN feedback is switched off.
-The results clearly indicate that the physical properties of the CGM are regulated by AGN feedback: in the absence of feedback, the model predictions lie systematically below the observational data (left panel of Fig.~\ref{fig:noagn}), demonstrating that AGN feedback plays a crucial role.
+To understand the physical reason of the results shown in Fig. \ref{fig:noagn}, we show the time-averaged radial profiles of the number density and temperature of the CGM gas for the Fiducial run and the noAGN run in the left and middle panels of Fig. \ref{fig:radial_profile}.
+The AGN feedback suppresses the gas density by a factor of a few to more than an order of magnitude within \(\sim 100\,\mathrm{kpc}\), but increases the temperature by a factor of a few, from below \(10^6\,\mathrm{K}\) to \(10^6\)–\(10^7\,\mathrm{K}\) throughout the galaxy.
+The time-averaged radial entropy profile is correspondingly enhanced; with AGN feedback active, the entropy is higher by about one order of magnitude at essentially all radii compared to runs where AGN feedback is switched off.